Cp Command in Linux (Copy Files)

 cp -i file.txt file_backup.txt

-If you want to copy the file only if it is newer than the destination use the
+If you want to copy the file only if it is newer than the destination, invoke the command with the

 cp -u file.txt file_backup.txt